ckeditor/ckeditor5/packages/ckeditor5-media-embed/docs/features/media-embed.md

 # Media embed

-The {@link module:media-embed/mediaembed~MediaEmbed} feature brings support for inserting embeddable media such as YouTube or Vimeo videos and tweets into your rich-text content.
+The {@link module:media-embed/mediaembed~MediaEmbed} feature brings support for inserting embeddable media such as YouTube or Vimeo videos and tweets into your rich text content.

 ## Demo